-The latest technology trends can improve your event and help you stand out from the crowd.
+The latest technology trends can improve your events and help you better prove your return on investment (ROI).
 In the age of the digital transformation, new forms of event tech seem to be popping up nearly every day.
 How can event professionals keep up?

 We asked our event experts what emerging technology they’re most excited about and why.
 Take a look at what our experts had to say, and how these tech trends may take your next event to ‘wow’ status.

 1. Artificial Intelligence to Deliver Personalized Event Experiences